-PRIDE is Trinity Health’s employee giving program, and Trinity Health employees may designate a portion of their paychecks for this fund.
-PRIDE has two purposes:
+GRACE is Trinity Health’s employee giving program where employees have the ability to designate a portion of their paychecks to this fund.
+GRACE has two purposes:

 2. To assist with facility and equipment upgrades and enhancements.